 English Literature will appeal to students who enjoy reading and discussing books.
 You will study a wide range of texts from modern novels and poetry to Shakespeare and Chaucer.
-In addition to preparing you for a degree course in English, English Literature A Level will also help students to develop analytical skills and the ability to develop an argument, which are valuable for careers in law, marketing and journalism as well as teaching.
+In addition to preparing you for a degree course in English, English Literature A Level will also help students to develop analytical skills and the ability to develop an argument, which are valuable for a wide range of career choices including law, marketing, journalism and teaching.

-At AS Level in the 'Prose and Drama' unit you will study a Victorian novel and a twentieth century play This year students studied 'Jane Eyre' and 'A Streetcar Named Desire'.
+At AS Level in the 'Prose and Drama' unit you will study a Victorian novel and a twentieth century play, such as 'Jane Eyre' and 'A Streetcar Named Desire'.
 In the 'Poetry Post-1900' unit you will develop the skills of critical analysis by studying poetry collections from two contrasting poets.
-At A2, there will be a unit on 'Poetry Pre-1900 and Unseen Poetry', one on 'Shakespeare' and a controlled assessment on two prose texts.
+At A2, there will be a unit on Chaucer's 'The Merchant's Tale' with a section on unseen poetry, one on Shakespeare's King Lear, and a piece of coursework on two novels.

-A or B grade in both English Literature and Language will provide you with a good base for the subject at AS.
+An A or B grade in both English Literature and Language will provide you with a good base for the subject at AS.
 You should also enjoy reading.